 Across town, Lane Transit District is combining technology and partnerships with local organizations to make it easier for people to get around faster.

-“LTD isn’t just about providing bus service to Eugene, Springfield and the surrounding areas,” said LTD General Manager Laura Jackson.
+“LTD isn’t just about providing bus service to Eugene, Springfield and the surrounding areas,” said LTD General Manager Aurora Jackson.
 “It’s about providing the best modes of transportation to people when and where they need it and making it easily accessible.”

 For example, LTD is installing a new electronic fare system that will allow passengers to wave a pre-paid smart pass or an app on their smartphone at an electronic fare box to pay for their ride.

 The new system makes it easier and faster for regular riders to pay their fare and board the bus, Jackson said.
 And it makes it easier for people don’t regularly use the bus.
 New riders can simply download an app, figure out where they’re going, pay for their ticket and board the bus.